s-society/sharpboy/_posts/2016-10-24-a-lot-of-work-ahead.md

 we decided to allocate every afternoon of this week to the improvement of our [chip-8](https://github.com/s-society/chip-8).

-Hopefully we'll make some good progress this week
+Hopefully we'll make some good progress.